graememcc/funkierJS/docs/markdown/byCategory.md

 Parameters:
 dateString `string`

-Returns: `date`
+Returns: `Date`

-A wrapper around calling the Date constructor with a single string argument.
+A wrapper around calling the `Date` constructor with a single string argument.
 Throws a TypeError when called with a non-string argument, or a string that cannot be parsed as a date.
-Returns a new Date object whose value represents that given in the string.
+Returns a new `Date` object whose value represents that given in the string.

 #### Examples ####
     var d = funkierJS.makeDateFromString('2000-01-01T10:00:01:000Z');